 From the Wider Community; from Days Out to Fundraising Projects

-Take heart that there are many appropriate resources available to you as you not only guide your high learning potential child through their times of worry, but also help them to develop invaluable resilience for the future.
+Take heart that there are many appropriate resources available to you as you not only guide your child with high learning potential through their times of worry, but also help them to develop invaluable resilience for the future.

 About the author: Gillie Ithell is an Advice & Information Officer for Potential Plus UK, holding a B.A. in Modern Languages & Communication and further qualifications in mental health.
 Having worked internationally as content manager of classic board games and ‘edutainment’ software, Gillie now writes to inspire others like herself; on a daily journey with High Learning Potential.